 The Importance of Establishing a Separate Property Trust

-Likewise, couples who plan to marry and plan to execute a prenuptial agreement would be wise to set up such Trusts to be the “receptacle” of the very sole and separate property which the prenuptial agreement contemplates to keep separate and apart.
+Couples who plan to marry and plan to execute a prenuptial agreement would be wise to set up such Separate Property Trusts to be the “receptacle” of the very sole and separate property which the prenuptial agreement contemplates to keep separate and apart during the marriage.

-These are just a few reasons to consider establishing a separate property Trust.
+These are just a few reasons to consider establishing a Separate Property Trust.
 If you would like to learn more about your Estate Planning options, please contact Law Offices of Maria N. Jonsson, PC.
-We proudly serve clients in Marina del Rey, Venice, and the surrounding areas with comprehensive Estate planning.
+We proudly serve clients in Marina del Rey, Venice, Playa del Rey, and the surrounding areas.

 - Clearly distinguish separate property solely belonging to either spouse in a marriage

 - Protect children from a previous marriage and their right to inherit

 - Protect personal assets from financial risks brought on by the other spouse

 - Ensure that new children (if a spouse remarries) do not have access to certain assets titled in the separate property Trust